-&lt;sup>91 Commission Proposal for a Regulation of the European Parliament and of the Council, at 51-53, COM (2012) 11 final (Jan.
+91 Commission Proposal for a Regulation of the European Parliament and of the Council, at 51-53, COM (2012) 11 final (Jan.
 25, 2012).

-defines biometric data as "any data relating to the physical, physiological or behavioural characteristics of an individual which allow their unique identification, such as facial images."92 addition to meeting all legal obligations associated with personal data.
+defines biometric data as "any data relating to the physical, physiological or behavioural characteristics of an individual which allow their unique identification, such as facial images."
+Any company processing biometric data must carry out a "data protection impact assessment," in addition to meeting all legal obligations associated with personal data.
+93

-Any company processing biometric data must carry out a "data protection impact assessment," in biometric identification to its listings of special categories of data as well as the definition of personally identifiable information in the Council of Europe Privacy Convention.
+In similar fashion, the Council of Europe has recently proposed to add genetic and biometric identification to its listings of special categories of data as well as the definition of personally identifiable information in the Council of Europe Privacy Convention.94